h2oai/wave/website/docs/graphics.md

 ![star](https://docs.python.org/3/_images/turtle-star.png)

-Here is the above example recreated in Q:
+Here is the above example recreated in Wave:

 ```py
 from turtle import *